 Gavilan College recreated its disproportionate impact study in 2017 in an effort to provide accurate data.
 The initial data set produced in 2015 was completed by a temporary institutional research analyst and not verified by the short-term Director of Institutional Research at that time.
 The baseline data used in the 2015 analysis was flawed.
 Gavilan College's Director of Institutional Research discovered that the baseline data was not replicable.
-Consequently, the college had begun with new baseline data.
+Consequently, the college created new baseline data.
 Therefore, the data to provide a quantitative analysis was not available at the time of this plan.
-Furthermore, using the previous data methodology is now inconsistent with the Chancellors Office's new database and methodology requirements
+Furthermore, using the previous data methodology is now inconsistent with the Chancellors Office's new database and methodology requirements ecervantes@gavilan.edu 408-848-4887

-Student Equity Contact:

-Eduardo Cervantes, Ed.D. ecervantes@gavilan.edu 408-848-4887
+Student Equity Contact : Eduardo Cervantes, Ed.D.